 The problem with opinions most of us know, everyone has one and well… Still, it can be hard to let go of this one.
 What is possible, though, if you do?
 If your opinion of me is none of my beeswax, then I can focus on my own opinion of me.

 Given that you are the only one who can sustain deep changes in your life and you are the only one who knows if you are living in alignment with your values, it only stands to reason that your opinion of yourself is the most essential factor.
 This is a life changing perspective shift and one worth the time to embrace.

 Take other’s opinions lightly.
 If there is a pattern that harms relationships or stalls your goals, then take a look at yourself.
 Consider if there is merit to the comments; if not, let them go.
 If you are not happy with how your life is going, then take a look at yourself.
 In case you are a person who worries what others think and that stops you from living your life fully, then decide if you need to worry about other people and their opinions.

 How many times in your life have you worried or spun up about things that ultimately had zero impact on you?
 Some situations trigger our fears, and in a flash, we are no longer living in the moment, we are instead entirely in the worst possible future scenario.

 The fact is bad things may happen.
 You may get that terrible, horrible outcome.
 Yet, often you don’t.
 And still, there is something to your fear influencing the worst case; fear changes your behavior and reactions.
 Be mindful of where you focus your attention.
 Choices have long-lasting impacts.
-Remember, your conscious awareness is life-changing.
+Remember, your conscious awareness shifts your perspective and is life-changing.